Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 \subsubsection{Cyclic Compression Loading}

 We first test the gel's ability to withstand stretching or puncture from repeated compressive loading with the setup in Fig. \ref{fig:resilience_tests}A. Compressive loads may occur often during the lifetime of the sensor as it is used to grasp objects.
 We perform this test on a 4 mm spherical tip indenter with a 15 N compressive load and 1000 cycles.
-We selected a 15 N load through experimentation, increasing the load until failure was observed for either material.
-This loading is on the high end of typical human grasp forces \cite{rajakumar_evidence_2022} but could easily be surpassed in more industrial settings \cite{birglen_statistical_2018}.
-We test for 1000 cycles to approximate a lifetime of sensor use.
+Testing with the narrow indenter, similar to grasping objects with sharper points or edges, provides a conservative estimate of resilience to compressive wear.
+The 15 N load is on the high end of typical human grasp forces \cite{rajakumar_evidence_2022} but was the minimum load where failure of any sensor observed.
+We test for 1000 cycles to reasonably approximate a lifetime of sensor use without requiring an extensive amount of time.